webhintio/hint/packages/hint-typescript-config/docs/import-helpers.md

 # Enable import helpers in TypeScript configuration(`import-helpers`)

-`typescript-config/import-helpers` checks if the property `importHelpers` is enabled in your TypeScript configuration file (i.e `tsconfig.json`) and that the [`tslib` package][tslib package] is installed.
+`typescript-config/import-helpers` checks if the property `importHelpers` is enabled in your TypeScript configuration file (i.e. `tsconfig.json`) and that the [`tslib` package][tslib package] is installed.

 ## Why is this important?